 Jo inspired a team of student volunteers to recruit 485 people to the register in its first year and organised events on campus and in the City of Bath.
 This helped to raise £1,654 for Anthony Nolan and its work to save the lives of people with blood cancer.
 Earlier in the year Jo also ran the Bath Half Marathon as part of #TeamAlice, raising £11,154 for the charity.

-Joanna, who will graduate at Bath Abbey with a degree in Modern Languages & European Studies, said: “Alice was one of my closest friends.
+Joanna, who will graduate at Bath Abbey with a degree in Modern Languages and European Studies, said: “Alice was one of my closest friends.
 She was intelligent, brave, witty and utterly selfless.
 Losing her was devastating for everyone that knew her.
 She was a student at Cardiff University and throughout her illness she worked alongside Cardiff Marrow to recruit more young people to the donor register.
 I wanted to do something to continue her work and to help the charity that has been so wonderful to her and her family, so I set up a Marrow group in Bath to recruit donors and raise funds for Anthony Nolan.

 “I’m so grateful to all the students who have put in so much time and effort this year to make it a success.
 I’m touched by the support Bath Marrow received from the Volunteering Office and the Students’ Union in our first year and I look forward to seeing the numbers continue to grow.”